Harbury Lease Extension - Your Legal Fees Calculator

 Frequently asked questions relating to Harbury Lease Extensions

-I have a lease of fivety seven years remaining on my flat in Harbury.
+I have a lease of seventy one years remaining on my flat in Harbury.
 We are looking for a lease extension, so we contacted our freehold company and they came back with a quote that was double the amount and half the extension time that the lease extension calculator provided.
 Is there anyway, without racking up a huge legal bill, we can ask the freehold company to provide their computation of the amount and how they derived to it?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Harbury